embedly/embedly-docs/explore.rst

 Explore
 =======

-To better understand the what Embedly offers we built Explore.
+To better understand the what Embedly offers, we built Explore.
 It allows you to view example responses in both rich and raw view for any URL.
 Here are a few examples and we highly recommend referring back to Explore when you are building against Embedly.